The Republican (Springfield, Massachusetts): Politics

-Other
+Growth and changes

 During Bowles' lifetime, and subsequently, the Republican office was a sort of school for young journalists, especially in the matter of pungency and conciseness of style, one of his maxims being: "put it all in the first paragraph".

+In 1849, Bowles hired Josiah Gilbert Holland, a poet who had studied medicine and taught school in the American South.
+Soon, the assistant editor purchased an interest in the newspaper and wrote spiritual and advice columns.

+Under the leadership of editor Bowles and assistant editor Holland, the Republican became the most widely-read and respected small town daily in America.

-Bowles was an acquaintance of Emily Dickinson, and he published a handful of the very few poems by the poet printed in her lifetime, including "A narrow fellow in the grass" and "Safe in their alabaster chambers".
+Bowles was an acquaintance of Emily Dickinson, and he published a handful of the very few poems that she printed in her lifetime, including "A narrow fellow in the grass" and "Safe in their alabaster chambers".

 Bowles was succeeded as publisher and editor-in-chief of the Republican by his son Samuel Bowles (b.
 1851).

-Charles Dow, founder of Dow Jones and The Wall Street Journal, started his career as a business reporter for the Springfield Daily Republican, as an apprentice to the newspaper's then-owner, Samuel Bowles III.
+Charles Dow, founder of Dow Jones and The Wall Street Journal, started his career as a business reporter for the Springfield Daily Republican as an apprentice to the newspaper's owner Samuel Bowles III.